Fiber or equipment for conducting, amplifying, attenuating, multiplexing, and switching light signals.

 Fiber optic couplers are optical devices that connect three or more fiber ends, dividing one input between two or more outputs, or combining two or more inputs into one output.

-Fiber optic depolarizers are used to randomize the polarization in fiber optic systems.
+Fiber optic depolarizers randomize the polarization in fiber optic systems.

 Fiber optic faraday rotators take the output from single-mode fibers and rotates the polarization by 90 degrees.